MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-interact-data-product.md

 ### Create Azure SQL Database instances

-To begin this hands-on experience, create two sample SQL Database instances.
-You'll use the databases to simulate CRM and ERP data sources in the following sections.
+To begin this tutorial, create two sample SQL Database instances.
+You'll use the databases to simulate CRM and ERP data sources in later sections.

 1. In the [Azure portal](https://portal.azure.com/), in the portal global controls, select the **Cloud Shell** icon to open an Azure Cloud Shell terminal.
 Select **Bash** for the terminal type.